Skip to Content Facebook Feature Image

 FILE - Mayor Eric Adams, right, is flanked by deputy mayor Sheena Wright, left, during a press conference at City Hall in New York, Dec.
 12, 2023.
 (AP Photo/Peter K. Afriyie, File)

-The city’s police commissioner, Edward Caban, and a senior mayoral advisor, Timothy Pearson, have also resigned.
-All of the officials have had their devices seized by federal investigators.
+Police Commissioner Edward Caban resigned last month, saying he did not want the investigations to serve as a “distraction” to the police department.
+And a senior mayoral adviser, Timothy Pearson, has also resigned.
+All six officials had their devices seized by federal investigators.
 Each has denied wrongdoing.

-In a statement, U.S. Attorney Damian Williams said Bahi’s charges "should leave no doubt about the seriousness of any effort to interfere with a federal investigation, particularly when undertaken by a government employee.”
+U.S. Attorney Damian Williams said in a statement that Bahi’s charges “should leave no doubt about the seriousness of any effort to interfere with a federal investigation, particularly when undertaken by a government employee.”

 “Our commitment to uncovering the truth and following the facts wherever they may lead is unwavering,” Williams said.

-In his own indictment, Adams is also accused of knowingly accepting illegal donations from straw donors – in his case, conspiring to take campaign contributions from Turkish nationals and disguising the payments by routing them through U.S. citizens.
-That enabled Adams to unlock public funds that provide an eight-to-one match for small-dollar donations, prosecutors said.
+Adams is also accused of knowingly accepting illegal donations from straw donors — his indictment alleges he conspired to take campaign contributions from Turkish nationals and disguise the payments by routing them through U.S. citizens.
+That enabled Adams to unlock public funds providing an eight-to-one match for small-dollar donations, prosecutors said.

 Bahi’s criminal complaint states that federal and city authorities began investigating straw donations to the Adams campaign in 2021, when he was running for mayor while holding a different elected office, Brooklyn borough president.
 Adams was sworn in as mayor in 2022.

-Associated Press journalist Ruth Brown contributed to this report.
+Associated Press journalists Ruth Brown and Larry Neumeister contributed to this report.

 New York City mayor Eric Adams, right, appears with his attorney, Alex Spiro, outside Manhattan federal court after an appearance, Friday, Sept.
 27, 2024, in New York.
 (AP Photo/Julia Demaree Nikhinson)